Let’s Talk Money by Monika Halan – Book Summary

 - 5-7 years = short-term debt funds and conservative hybrid mutual fund

-- More than 7 years = hybrid mutual funds and diversified equity funds.
+- More than 7 years holding period = hybrid mutual funds and diversified equity funds.

 Targeting too large a number, making compromises on lifestyle today, and having too little is not something we want to think about.
 So how much is enough?